UnicodingUnicorn/mangadex-downloader-2/README.md

 # mangadex-downloader-2

 Some time ago, [MangaDex](https://mangadex.org) changed their API and their website, so my [old tool](https://github.com/UnicodingUnicorn/mangadex-downloader) probably doesn't work anymore.
 In any case, this one is better, faster, stronger.
+Downloads cover images too.

 As it stands, I baked the recommended rate limits into the application itself, so all should be good when querying the site.